Farrah Abraham Reveals If She Would Return To ‘Teen Mom OG’, Talks Last Reunion Special With Amber Portwood

 Farrah Abraham, along with Maci Bookout, Amber Portwood, and Catelynn Lowell were all introduced to audiences on their Season 1 episodes of 16 and Pregnant.
 Each girl had a story that was unique.
 For Farrah, she found out she was pregnant with her daughter, Sophia.
 However, the father of her daughter had passed away in a car accident before their daughter was born.
 Following 16 and Pregnant, Farrah went on to share her story on Teen Mom OG along with the other cast members.
 Fans followed her story over the years and while they may no longer be able to follow Farrah on the show, they can follow her on social media where she often updates her fans.

-Teen Mom OG is not currently airing new episodes, but fans can tune into all-new episodes of Teen Mom 2 which air Tuesday night on MTV.
+Teen Mom OG is not currently airing new episodes, but fans can tune in to all-new episodes of Teen Mom 2 which air Tuesday night on MTV.